Share This Article

 Let’s talk about foreign language learning anxiety.

-What is Foreign Language Learning Anxiety?
+What is Foreign Language Anxiety?

-Foreign language learning anxiety is a form of situation-specific anxiety that arises within the context of learning a foreign or second language.
+Foreign language anxiety is a form of situation-specific anxiety that arises within the context of learning a foreign or second language.
 This is different from children who experience trait anxiety or generalised anxiety disorder.

 With foreign language anxiety, students develop anxious and worrying feelings about their ability to learn, understand and communicate in their target foreign language.